tibor309/webtop/README.md

 | Fedora | KDE Plasma | Selkies | `fedora-kde` ⚠ |

 > [!WARNING]
 > The GNOME and Fedora KDE Plasma desktops will be removed soon!
 Existing builds of the image are going to be still available on the GitHub container registry.
-If you use them, please migrate over to the [linuxserver.io image][lswebtop] or use another desktop.
+If you use them, please migrate over to the [linuxserver.io image](https://github.com/linuxserver/proot-apps?tab=readme-ov-file#supported-apps) or use another desktop.

 ## Setup
 To set up the container, you can use docker-compose or the docker cli.
 Unless a parameter is flagged as 'optional', it is *mandatory* and a value must be provided.
 This container is using a linuxserver.io base, so you can use their [mods](https://github.com/linuxserver/docker-mods) and configurations to enable additional functionality within the container.